prosper00/STM8-AD9833-Function-Generator/README.md

 ### Note
 This is compiled against a modified version of STMicro's SPL library.
 Library has been modified for compatibility with SDCC, and has been altered to use inlined functions becasue SDCC can't otherwise trim out unused functions.
 This saves a ton of flash space (see https://github.com/MightyPork/stm8s_inline_spl).
 This should compile against the 'full' SPL as well, though I haven't tested it, and it's possible that such a version wouldn't fit into 8K of flash.

+Currently, this library only supports one 9833 module, although it's feasible to adapt it to support many such modules.
+This would involve changing from a single global register variable (AD_REG_VAL) to several (or, an array), and enhancing each of the functions to accept an additional argument specifying which module to use.

+There are a bunch of possible configurations of the AD9833 that I don't fully understand, or rather, can't imagine a use case for, and as such, aren't supported directly.
+And example is the FSELECT register: there are two registers which can each hold a frequency value, and a control register bit that specifies which frequency register to use.
+This could be used to switch back and forth between two different output frequencies - but - I don't understand why I would need to do that, or why that's more desirable than just updating the frequency register that I'm already using.
+However, this library should be easily extensible to send any concievable combination of commands to the module.

 ### Usage
 #include AD9833.h in your project.
 It's up to you to setup hardware SPI before using this library (see the SPI_Config() in 'main.c').
 Functions provided:
 #### AD9833_Init(void);